A Branch-and-Price Algorithm Enhanced by Decision Diagrams for the Kidney Exchange Problem: Algorithm

-In this section we present which is, to the best of our knowledge, the only \BP \ for the KEP valid for long chains.
-For completeness, we first discuss the general motivation behind \BP.
-We then proceed to detail our proposed \BP \ implementation.
-Particularly, we focus on solving the pricing problems via multi-valued decision diagrams, a solution method novel to cycle and path packing problems in digraphs, and only used before in a transportation scheduling problem \citep{Arvind2018}, to the best of our knowledge.
+is, to the best of our knowledge, the only \BP \ for KEP valid for long{\cdionne, yet bounded chains}.
+For completeness, we first discuss the general motivation behind \BP. {\cdionne We then detail our \BP \ implementation.} Particularly, we focus on solving the pricing problems via multi-valued decision diagrams, a solution method novel to cycle and path packing problems in digraphs, and only used before in a transportation scheduling problem \citep{Arvind2018}, to the best of our knowledge.